-When Māori players were banned from the 1960 All Black tour of South Africa due to that country's racial-segregation laws, a New Zealand campaign was launched to stop the tour.
-Protest meetings were held around the country, including this Wellington one organised by the Citizens' All Black Tour Association.
+When Māori players were banned from the 1960 All Black tour of South Africa due to that country’s racial-segregation laws, a New Zealand campaign was launched to stop the tour.
+Protest meetings were held around the country, including this Wellington one organised by the Citizens’ All Black Tour Association.
 Speakers included the renowned former All Black George Nēpia.
-The tour went ahead, but it was the last one where Māori were excluded.
-Until the end of South Africa's apartheid regime in the early 1990s, Māori team members were invited to play as 'honorary whites'.
+The tour went ahead, but it was the last one from which Māori were excluded.
+From 1970, Māori team members were invited to play as ‘honorary whites’.

 Te whakamahi i tēnei tūemi

 Alexander Turnbull Library

 Permission of the Alexander Turnbull Library, National Library of New Zealand, Te Puna Mātauranga o Aotearoa, must be obtained before any re-use of this image.